The Arc of Minnesota Celebrates Judge Donovan W. Frank

 Hon.
 Donovan W. Frank and Lisa L. Beane

 Below is an excerpt from an article that will be published in the June 2015 issue of The Federal Lawyer by the Federal Bar Association.
-The article can be found in its entirety here: How the ADA Was Passed (PDF).

 This year marks the 25th anniversary of the Americans with Disabilities Act (ADA) of 1990.
 The ADA created critical legal protections and opened up new possibilities for individuals with disabilities in education, employment, housing, and public accommodations.
 In the years since the ADA was passed, its application has evolved through case law and regulatory changes.
 And more recently, the ADA was amended to make it easier for individuals with disabilities to seek its protection.
 Although the ADA is widely known as the primary law prohibiting discrimination based on disability, relatively few people are aware of the ADA’s origins or the extensive grassroots advocacy effort that went into achieving comprehensive civil rights protections for individuals with disabilities.